 This demonstrates the importance of having a site that is enjoyable to use and avoids cumbersome loading times, all part of a good UX.

-The point being that it’s vital that a site be built around UX, as fixing issues later on could be costly.
+The point is that it’s vital that a site be built around UX, as fixing issues could be costly.

 One particular feature of UX that’s becoming ever-more important is mobile optimisation.
-This is as a result of the growing number of people who access the web through mobile devices.
-Sites that aren’t tailored for mobile devices as well as desktops will provide a poor UX for this growing segment of the market.
+This is a result of the growing number of people who access the web through mobile devices.
+Sites that aren’t tailored for mobile devices, will provide a poor UX for this growing segment of the market.

-In addition to this, Google announced not too long ago that they would be demoting sites in their searches that didn’t cater for mobile users.
+In addition to this, Google announced they would be demoting sites in their searches that didn’t cater for mobile users.

 Websites that provide a good UX are often built from the point of view of the user, from the ground up.

 From there you can build up.
 As important as your site’s aesthetic is, it should always come second to a good UX.
-Too many people are inclined to focus on form over function when they first set out, which can provide a frustrating UX.
+In addition, many people are inclined to focus on form over function when they first set out.
+Which can provide a frustrating UX.

-The UX Honeycomb, designed by Peter Morville, shows all the core elements that should be considered in creating a UX-optimised site.
+The UX Honeycomb was designed by Peter Morville.
+Shows all the core elements that should be considered in creating a UX-optimised site.